 Does anyone have any idea why SCOPE_IDENTITY sometimes fails to retrieve the identity value and transmit it back to the Web page?
 Could a network issue cause the problem?
 Is there anything I can do other than rewrite the apps to use a different algorithm than using SCOPE_IDENTITY?
 Thanks.

-If you are using embedded SQL in your application it might be worth placing this logic into a stored procedure and calling that from your application.
+I am not aware of any issues with SCOPE_IDENTITY(); this might be an application / connection issue and not a problem with SCOPE_IDENTITY().
+I am certainly interested in the outcome of this.
+Can somebody please check me on this?|||If you are using embedded SQL in your application it might be worth placing this logic into a stored procedure and calling that from your application.
 That should avoid any comms problems as the procedure will run or not run as a single call (and not have a problem between statements in the operation).

-Yes, the web app uses embedded SQL in classic ASP.
+|||Yes, the web app uses embedded SQL in classic ASP.
 The application was written in classic ASP and there has never been a good reason to rewrite it.
 The web app is the only application that performs DML on the table--there are no separate triggers or other ways into the table.

 How could an embedded SQL statement in a single Web page cause scope problems?
 One Web page consulted during the research on this problem said this situation should be treated as a single scope.